Molvi Ahmed Mallah

-Molvi Ahmed Mallah (مولوي احمد ملاح) (1 February 1877 19 July 1969) was a Sindhi-language poet and a writer.
+Molvi Ahmed Mallah (مولوي احمد ملاح) (1 February 1877 19 July 1969) was a Sindhi poet and writer from Pakistan.

 Early life

-Molvi Ahmed Mallah was born on 1 February 1877 in village Kundi, Deh Lohan, Badin District, Sindh, British India.
-His father's name was Nangio Mallah.
+Molvi Ahmed Mallah was born to Nangio Mallah on 1 February 1877 in village Kundi, Deh Lohan, Badin District, Sindh, British India.
 He was a moderate Islamic Mullah and had translated Quran in Sindhi in his own poetic way.
 Mallah was a folk and national poet of Sindh.

-Hailing from a poor family, he was known to be intelligent, and well-mannered in his attitude.
+Hailing from a poor family, he was known to be intelligent, and well-mannered in his demeanor.
 He looked after his herd of animals.
 Mallah used to sing old songs and tried to fit his own poetry of nazms in the traditional Sindhi folk melodies.

 Education

 Molvi Ahmed Mallah received education in a religious school of Hafiz Abdullah Mandhro.
 To acquire further education, he went to Badin, Bugra Memon, Toha, Sujawal and other cities, from where he received the education of Sindhi, Arabic, Persian, jurisprudence and Hadith.
 Finally, he earned a religious degree to impart religious education.
 His last teacher was Molana Khair Muhammad Magsi.